pingcap/docs/dashboard/dashboard-faq.md

 <details>
   <summary>Clusters Started using TiUP Playground</summary>

-TiUP Playground (>= v1.8.0) automatically starts the NgMonitoring component when starting the cluster.
-To update TiUP Playground to the latest version:
+When starting the cluster, TiUP Playground (>= v1.8.0) automatically starts the NgMonitoring component.
+To update TiUP Playground to the latest version, run the following command:

 {{< copyable "shell-regular" >}}